We’re putting out our predictions for 2020 in mining technology. But first, let’s see how accurate our predictions for 2019 were.

-At the same time last year we put our predictions forward for 2019 - Let’s see how they held up.
+At the same time last year we put our predictions forward for mining technology trends in 2019 – Let’s see how they held up.
 If you want to skip straight to the 2020 predictions, click here.

-Overall we got most predictions right, with two remaining unchecked - This is not that they didn’t/won’t happen, just not at the speed we anticipated.
+Overall we got most predictions and mining industry trends right, with two remaining unchecked – This is not that they didn’t/won’t happen, just not at the speed we anticipated.

 Below we dive into each prediction and given some details of what happened in 2019 for each.